PASTAplus/content-x/templates/resources/data-exploration.md

 Alternatively, open a table from a data package in DeX by providing the Data Entity URL (currently limited to tabular data).

+> In order to provide a standard of efficiency while working with limited computing power, DeX currently has a size limit of 50 million cells.
+Tables with more than 50 million cells will be truncated by row.
+For example, a table with 10 columns and 5,000,010 rows will only import the first 5,000,000 rows, leaving off the last 10 rows.
+The DeX profile, as well as any subsets or plots, will be generated from the truncated table and will not necessarily be representative of the original table.

 ### Profile

 The **Profile** tab provides data table overview information, a sample of the first and last rows in the table, and summary information for every variable in the table.